Endings are complicated.

 Through the years, I have maintained the practice of writing nearly every first draft in ASCII text.
 ASCII is the set of ones and zeros behind the characters on your keyboard.

 Teletype machines used ASCII to communicate “quickly” worldwide before the internet and public communication satellites.
 The standard teletype machine was the Teletype Model 33.
-It printed 10 characters per second.
+It printed ten characters per second.

 The first teletypes had a particular difficulty at the end of a line of text.
 It took twice as long for the machine to prepare for the next line of text as it did to receive one character of text.
 If the Teletype received a new character during the machine’s movement to the next line, then this new character, which would have been the first at the beginning of the new line, was lost.

-Engineers solved this by using two ending characters after each line: a “Carriage Return,” which told the machine to return the print head to the left, and a “Line Feed,” which moved the paper up one line.
-This became Teletype’s standard way to end a line of text.
+Engineers solved this by using two ending characters after each line: a “Carriage Return (CR),” which told the machine to return the print head to the left, and a “Line Feed (LF),” which moved the paper up one line.
+CF+LF became Teletype’s standard way to end a line of text.

 Then in 1981, IBM added new ASCII characters and introduced the “Extended ASCII” codes for use with its first model of the personal computer.
-This was necessary, and the “enhanced ASCII” is good.
+The improvement was necessary, and the “enhanced ASCII” is good.
 (It added accent marks and the copyright symbol.)

-Today, after 60+ years of ASCII, one problem still remains unresolved.
+Today, after 60+ years of ASCII, one problem remains unresolved.

 MS-DOS used the combination of a CR with a LF character to terminate lines, consolidated into an EOL “End of Line” character.
 Windows does the same.
 UNIX and all the flavors of Linux use a LF character only.
 Apple’s OS X used a single LF character, but the original Mac operating system used a single CR character for line breaks.